An Antigua all inclusive is all about comfort and the little pleasures in life.

-The capital of Antigua is absolutely lovely, and I am glad I insisted on visiting during my Antigua holidays.
+The capital of Antigua is absolutely lovely, and I am glad I insisted on visiting during my trip.
 It is a colorful city, full of character and with a friendly vibe: I went with a friend and wherever we went people welcomed us with a smile.

 Try the taste of the Caribe

 Oh, and about the food!
-Most people who go on Antigua holidays stay at resorts and end up eating international food all the time, at most venturing for a Caribbean style barbecue.
+Most people who go to Antigua stay at resorts and end up eating international food all the time, at most venturing for a Caribbean style barbecue.
 It’s a pity!
-Food in Antigua is delicious: a combination of local and international ingredients; full of flavour and with just the right amount of spice.
+Food in Antigua is delicious: a combination of local and international ingredients; full of flavor and with just the right amount of spice.

 When I visited St. John’s I was attracted by one of the many small stands in the street.
 A lovely woman was pouring the biggest portion of pork stew and rice and beans on a plate for a customer, and it looked yummy.
 He (like all people in Antigua!) was so kind and welcoming that he insisted I had a bite off his plate, and that convinced me to order a full portion.

-As I gorged down the food, the owner explained that she had been in the catering industry for a long time but that she decided to open her own place because she was tired of serving tourists with paninis and international food: she wants them to try the local specialties.
+As I gorged down the food, the owner explained that she had been in the catering industry for a long time but that she decided to open her own place because she was tired of serving tourists with panini and international food: she wants them to try the local specialties.
 She has a point, for sure!
-I concluded that one of the unmissable things to do in Antigua is trying the local food.
+So, make sure to try local food as it is one of the best things to do in Antigua.

 A great way to learn more about the food (and with that, about the culture) of Antigua is joining a cooking class – it is one of the nicest things to do in Antigua.
 These are the best cooking classes on the island: